jtanderson2/vxlan-configs/nxos-evpn-2switch/README.md

-2 switch VXLAN config example on NXOS with multicast for BUM traffic and EVPN control-plane.
+2 switch NXOS VXLAN configs with multicast for BUM traffic and EVPN control-plane.
 2 Tenants/VRFs and tenant-level routing.